OKdocs/softSkills/interview.md

 - on site: make sure you look acceptable and wear nice clothes
 - remote: check you hard and software like microphone, camera position and comunication programm
 - be 10 min early
+- prepare to speak one or two minutes about the company you are applying to
+- prepare 30 seconds to two mintues "tell me about yourself" answer taylored to the position and company

+### tell me about yourself

+lead from present / past to future, coherent story that gives good impression of you, remember: first impressions matter

+- tailor it to the company
+- keep it professional
+- inject some compassion / excitement
+- brief and clear
+- practice it a few times, but don't learn it by heart
+- know your audience (hr, engineer, finance departement)
+- keep it positive (don't point out any problems)
+- remember: first impression matters

+### questions to the interviewer

+- what do you like most about working here?
+- what frameworks, tools, languages do you use?
+- can you discribe the development process there?
+- how do you test code? who writes the test?
+- does the company offer opportunities for professional development?
+- what's the most challenging project you've worked on?

 ## in the interview